 Ever wonder what happens between efiling your tax return and receiving your refund?

 Once you are accepted, you are on the IRS payment timetable.
 The IRS issued more than 9 out of 10 refunds to taxpayers in less than 21 days last year.
-The same results are expected in 2013.
+The same results are expected for 2015.

 Remember, the fastest way to get your refund is to e-file and choose direct deposit.

 Get every deduction

 TurboTax Deluxe searches more than 350 tax deductions and credits so you get your maximum refund, guaranteed.